 Risk is an inherent part of JPMorgan Chase's business activities.
-The Firm's overall objective is to manage its business, and the associated risks, in a manner that balances serving the interest of its clients, customers and investors and protects the safety and soundness of the firm.
-Firmwide Risk Management is overseen and managed on an enterprise-wide basis.
-The Firm's approach to risk management covers a broad spectrum of risk areas.
+The Firm's overall objective is to manage its business, and the associated risks, in a manner that balances serving the interest of its clients, customers and investors and protects the safety and soundness of the Firm.
+Firmwide risk management is overseen and managed on an enterprise-wide basis.
+The Firm's approach to risk management covers a broad spectrum economic and other core of risk areas, such as credit, market, liquidity, model, structural interest rate, principal, country, operational, compliance, legal, capital and reputation risk, with controls and governance established for each area, as appropriate.